Obtaining Your Tax Documents for Financial Aid

 If you're applying for college financial aid, you'll need to submit your Free Application for Federal Student Aid (FAFSA®) and any other required financial aid applications, such as the CSS Profile TM, as specified on each college's financial aid website.
 But after submitting those applications, you may have additional tasks to complete; a federally-mandated process called Verification may necessitate you submitting tax documents to the financial aid office.
 How do you go about obtaining these required materials?
 Follow our guidance below.

-Many schools will request a tax return transcript.
+Some schools may request a tax return transcript.
 Here are the different ways to get one:

 - Get your transcript online.
 Print or save a transcript immediately after providing the following information: